stephenolaussen/Weaponlogg-TimePK/README.md

  - Responsive design for desktop and mobile
  - Progressive Web App (PWA) support (installable, offline functionality)
  - User-friendly interface
  - Some features are password locked and you will need to change password yourself.
+(PW: TimePK)
  - Approve deviations (avvik) with password and optional comment for traceability
  - CSV logg for tracking faults and fix for weapon
  - CSV logg for gun cleaning